DPI-WE/rails-organizing-js-code/content.md

 - minification
 - cache-busting
-- talk about the `public/` folder and caching. why a -->
+- talk about the `public/` folder and caching. why a
+- add context around supporting all the different browsers out there -->
 The [Asset Pipeline](https://guides.rubyonrails.org/asset_pipeline.html) is a Rails framework that handles the delivery of JavaScript and CSS assets.
 This done using techniques to concatenate, minify, and cache JavaScript and CSS assets, optimizing them for production.